 Don’t have sriracha?
 Use your favorite hot sauce, or be brave and add a tablespoon of chipotle in adobo sauce!

 After the marinade time, remove the shrimp from the marinade (and discard the liquid).
 Skewer the shrimp onto pre-soaked wood skewers (or metal skewers; no need to soak metal ones).
 Then coat with the dry rub.
 This is going to give your shrimp even more flavor as the marinade caramelizes while grilling hot and fast.
 We use our Ultimate Dry Rub for this recipe (but feel free to use whatever you typically use for seafood or chicken).

 Set up your grill for direct heat and place your shrimp over direct heat for up to 3 minutes per side.
-The ideal internal temperature for shrimp is 120 degrees F. If the shrimp constricts, that is the sign they are overcooked and can get rubbery.
+The ideal internal temperature for shrimp is 120 degrees Fahrenheit using a good instant read thermometer like the Thermoworks Thermapen One.
+If the shrimp constricts, that is the sign they are overcooked and can get rubbery.

 The idea is to create balance between the spicy flavors, the umami, and the sweet finished with the creamy coolness of the dipping sauce.
 The semi-sweet wine will bring everything together for an epic finale!

 This is going to be a hit at your next party!

 Nina Javez says